PVieira04/CI-project-1/TESTING.md

   - Issue detected on Landing Page - .tutor-pic takes up more than 50% of the screen width and squashes .tutor-info.
 Significantly different to Chrome, Edge and Firefox.
 (FIXED)
   - Extra unwanted styling added to select fields in contact form.
 (FIXED)
   - Footer always appears at the bottom of the viewport.
 Should only appear at the bottom of the page.
 (FIXED)
-  - a tags should have rounded borders.
-On safari they do not.
+  - "a" elements should have rounded borders.
+On Safari they do not ([Known Issue](#known-issues)).
 - Firefox
   - Submit input on contact form says "Submit Query" instead of just "Submit".
 (FIXED)
   - Some spacing is missing in the contact page and on the resources page.
 (FIXED)
-  - Shows outline on png used as background image for select field.
+  - Shows outline on png files used as background image for select field.
 (FIXED)
 - Opera
   - No issues detected.